 French and Spanish newspapers are filled with opinion pieces decrying the fact that Europe is becoming a museum — even a mausoleum.

 Not giving up entirely on Europe, my wife and I tried out two quaint towns in Italy, one in Tuscany (we had read the book) and the other near Rome.
 We found the mood — as well as crime – even worse than in Spain.
 As in Spain, we made friends and heard the tales of woe, and how things used to be.
 The laptop that replaced the one that was stolen in Spain was stolen, and I had to buy another.

 Almost at the same time last December, my wife and I decided it was time to come home – to Cuenca.
 We missed the smiles and sense of optimism of a country, despite its many problems, that is on the rise, and not declining.
 We’ve been back for six months, having to repeat the arduous process of getting residency again, but know that we made the right choice.

 Some friends say we didn’t give Europe a chance, and that we didn’t try out places outside of Spain and Italy, and they are right.
-However, in spending several months in France, Germany, the U.K., and Belgium, I saw the same despair I saw in Spain and Italy.
+However, in spending several months in France, Portugal, Germany, the U.K., and Belgium, I saw the same despair I saw in Spain and Italy.
 I also saw the large numbers of immigrants looking for a better life that probably doesn’t exist.